 - Low Patient to Therapist Ratio

 Behavioral Signs of Meth Addiction

 Substance use, whether it’s meth or other addictive stimulants, has a way of quickly transforming from a recreational choice to a major life preference.
 When people prioritize drug use, it is generally only a matter of time before work, school, or relationship problems arise.
 Although users will attempt to hide the misuse in the beginning stages of meth use, a typical side effect of meth addiction is that the person using no longer cares about what other individuals think because the meth abuse has become all-important.

 This level of self-involvement with meth, to the exclusion of important obligations and relationships, is itself one of the most vital behavioral signs of addiction.
 Many concerned individuals will not want to approach individuals they suspect are using meth without evidence.
 As a result, family members may decide to search for meth-related paraphernalia.
-In some cases, drugs may be found; only the paraphernalia may be found in other cases.
-Although finding a drug would seem like the “smoking gun,” the paraphernalia alone is highly compelling evidence that should not be ignored.
+In some cases, drugs may be found; only paraphernalia may be found in other cases.
+Although finding a drug would seem like a “smoking gun,” the paraphernalia alone is highly compelling evidence that should not be ignored.
 Even though meth and paraphernalia are not time-stamped, they are very likely to be a sign of present drug use.

-Meth addiction is a serious worldwide public health problem with major medical, psychiatric, socioeconomic, and legal consequences.
+Getting addicted to crystal meth is a serious worldwide public health problem with major medical, psychiatric, socioeconomic, and legal consequences.
 According to data from the 2017 National Survey on Drug Use and Health (NSDUH), over 14.7 million people (5.4 percent of the population) have tried methamphetamine at least once.

 Meth Overdose Signs and Symptoms

 If someone you know is showing meth addict behaviors, getting familiar with the signs of an overdose could one day save a life.